4FRNT Skis: The White Room - Product Innovation

 The White Room was first introduced to the 4FRNT community in 2010.
 The White Room served as a production and prototype facility.
 A number of different ski models were produced in house in Salt Lake City, Utah within The White Room.
 Prototypes were then sold to customers in local Salt Lake City community.
 If a prototype received positive feedback from skiers, it would be sent to the Elan factory in Slovenia for a larger manufacturing run.
 4FRNT used the help of team skiers such as Eric Hjorleifson, Thayne Rich, and others, to press these skis in the White Room.
 Design and manufacture of such skis were done in the White Room until 2017.

-Although the ski press has since been relocated to Washington, the idea of the White Room lives on.
-Athletes, designers, engineers, and testers are in constant collaboration to keep designs fresh and innovative.
-4FRNT now works with its factory, Utopie MFG, to produce prototypes that can be shipped to riders worldwide to test and give feedback on.
+Although the ski press was relocated to Washington, the company continues with the concept of the White Room.
+Athletes, designers, engineers, and testers consistently collaborate during the design process.
+4FRNT now works with its factory, Utopie MFG, to produce prototypes which are then shipped to riders globally for testing as well as feedback.